oracle/odpi/doc/src/public_structs/dpiObjectAttrInfo.rst

     Specifies the length of the :member:`dpiObjectAttrInfo.name` member, in bytes.

-.. member:: dpiOracleTypeNum dpiObjectAttrInfo.oracleTypeNum

-    Specifices the Oracle type of the attribute.
-It will be one of the values from the enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>`.

-.. member:: dpiNativeTypeNum dpiObjectAttrInfo.defaultNativeTypeNum
+.. member:: dpiDataTypeInfo dpiObjectAttrInfo.typeInfo

-    Specifices the default native type of the attribute.
-It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.
+    Specifies the type of data of the attribute.
+It is a structure of type :ref:`dpiDataTypeInfo<dpiDataTypeInfo>`.

-.. member:: dpiObjectType \*dpiObjectAttrInfo.objectType

-    Specifies a reference to the object type of the attribute, if the attribute refers to a named type; otherwise it is NULL.